4paradigm/OpenMLDB/docs/en/openmldb_quickstart.md

 #### 2.2.2 Data preparation

-Import the previously downloaded sample data (the saved data in [1.2 Sample Data](#1.2-Sample Data)) as training data for offline and online feature calculation.
+Import the previously downloaded sample data (the saved data in [1.2 Sample Data](#1.2-Sample Data)) as training data for offline and online feature extraction.

-⚠️ Note: The standalone version can use the same data for offline and online feature calculation.
+⚠️ Note: The standalone version can use the same data for offline and online feature extraction.
 Of course, users can also manually import different data for offline and online.
-For simplicity, the standalone version of this tutorial uses the same data for offline and online calculations.
+For simplicity, the standalone version of this tutorial uses the same data for offline and online extraction.

 ```sql
 > LOAD DATA INFILE 'data/data.csv' INTO TABLE demo_table1;